Accessibility is a term commonly used in relation to website design.

 It is important to review this content and ensure it is presented in a way that parallels the full version of the publication.

 In addition to the content of the pages, accessibility content can be added to more information boxes.
-More information content is automatically added after the page content.
+More information content will display after the page content.
 The order of the more information box content can be managed by assigning an order number to each more information box.